The application process for each fund is different. To find out more information on each of the different funds or schemes click on the links below.

 The purpose of this fund is to provide funding opportunities to National and South Island sporting events.

-The Strengthening Communities Fund is open for applications from Monday 4 March 2019 and will close at midnight Tuesday 9 April 2019.
+The Strengthening Communities Fund opened for applications on Monday 4 March 2019 and will now close at midnight 14 April 2019.

 Each year the Council's community boards set aside an amount of money to fund young people in their local community.